-In the 7 days since the previous summary for 9 March 2022 we have received a further 441 Yellow Cards for the COVID-19 Pfizer/BioNTech Vaccine, 123 for the COVID-19 Vaccine AstraZeneca, 126 for the COVID-19 Vaccine Moderna and 15 where the brand was not specified.
+In the 14 days since the previous summary for 20 April 2022 we have received a further 677 Yellow Cards for the COVID-19 Pfizer/BioNTech Vaccine, 181 for the COVID-19 Vaccine AstraZeneca, 719 for the COVID-19 Vaccine Moderna and 38 where the brand was not specified.

 It is important to note that Yellow Card data cannot be used to derive side-effect rates or compare the safety profile of COVID-19 vaccines as many factors can influence ADR reporting.
+Additionally, it is important to consider that a Yellow Card report can include reference to more than one vaccine associated with a suspected reaction where different vaccines have been used as third or booster doses.